reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 After selecting desired dependencies, we can generate our project by clicking the "Generate" button on the lower-left corner of the screen.

-Clicking the button will download the zip file onto our machine, and we need to unpack the provided zip file and import it into the IDE.
+Clicking the button will download the zip file onto our machine, and we need to unpack the provided zip file and import it into IDE.

 #### The Spring Web Dependency
 The Spring Web dependency provides everything needed to build a Spring MVC application.